kkrt-labs/kakarot/README.md

 Kakarot tests uses [pytest](https://docs.pytest.org/) as test runner.
-Make sure to read the [doc](https://docs.pytest.org/) and get familiar with the tool to benefit from all its features.
+Make sure to read the [doc](https://docs.pytest.org/) and get familiar with the tool to benefit from all of its features.

 ```bash
 # Run all tests